Stop the daily killing of family cats and dogs by San Fernando Valley Urban Coyotes

 Urban coyote attacks are happening every day in the Valley (Los Angeles County)!
 Yes - they were here before us and Yes - we have encroached on their habitat and Yes - they're hungry.
 But I've lived in the same Woodland Hills home for 15 years and I've never seen it like this.
 Three weeks ago a coyote came up to my front door and peered in my front window!
 I lost my cat to a coyote attack several years ago, because he got out at night.
 But now cats and many dogs are being attacked and killed in the daytime and in backyards.
 The coyotes are bolder than ever and they are not just killing stray cats anymore, they're killing cherished family members.
 No pet is safe - little dogs are being carried off, but large dogs are at risk too.
 Recently an Australian Shepherd and a Golden Retriever were killed.
 I heard of a local resident having a dog snatched by a stealth coyote attack while in the backyard with the dog's owner standing right there.
 Dogs are being taken while they are being walked on a leash in the middle of the day.
 The attacks are fast, efficient, deadly and OFTEN!

-Last month I called the Dept of Fish & Wildlife and spoke to Jim Wimmer (Los Alamitos).
+On June 29th, 2018 I contacted the Dept of Fish & Wildlife and spoke to Jim Wimmer (Los Alamitos).
 While he said the coyote problem is everywhere, he said the City has a responsibility to take steps to help us with this problem.

 They have to: